aaron-human/fluffy-tribble/doc/physics.md

 ![linear energy solving part 4](./img/linear_energy_solve_part4.png)

-With that equation elastic collisions are set.
+With that equation, all elastic collisions are ready to go.
 But it's not yet clear how to integrate the `restitution_coefficient` into it.
 So let's see how it could be made to turn the velocity between the two (along the normal) zero:

 ![linear restitution solving](./img/linear_restitution_solve.png)